 Municipal Electricity Aggregation

 Illinois law allows a municipality to seek bids for the provision of aggregate electricity supply services to residential and small commercial customers, in hopes that the selected rate will be lower than the standard rate offered by ComEd.
-In an effort to maximize the amount of savings for customers, the communities of Deerfield, Glencoe, Highland Park, Lake Bluff, Lake Forest, Northbrook, Park Ridge and Skokie worked together through an Intergovernmental Agreement and created the North Shore Electric Aggregation Consortium.
+As required by State law, on March 20, 2012 voters in all eight Consortium municipalities approved referendums authorizing each municipality to operate an "opt-out" electricity aggregation program for residents and small businesses.
+In an effort to maximize the amount of savings for customers, the communities of Deerfield, Glencoe, Highland Park, Lake Bluff, Lake Forest, Northbrook, Park Ridge and Skokie worked together through an Intergovernmental Agreement and created the North Shore Electricity Aggregation Consortium (NSEAC).

 For More Information:

 The City's agreement with Constellation does not prevent residents from individually seeking their own Alternative Retail Electric Supplier.
 Consumers interested in exploring other alternatives can learn more through the Citizens Utility Board (CUB) at www.citizensutilityboard.org

 /(800) 669-5556 and the Illinois Commerce Commission (ICC) at www.pluginillinois.org

 For more information, please contact Rob Sabo, Assistant City Manager, at (847) 926-1004 or by email